Canals & Waterways

 The photo shows the view from a boat crossing the Edstone Aqueduct on the Stratford-on-Avon Canal (in 1975).
 The canal here spans a dual track rail line.

 Probably the most impressive is the Pontcysyllte Aqueduct on the Llangollen Canal, which is over 1000 feet long and passes 120 feet above the River Dee.
 Here is a variety of photographs of Pontcysyllte.
-A book is available on the Pontcysyllte Aqueduct Restoration: Winter 2003 to Spring 2004.

 Impressive in another way is the Barton Swing Aqueduct which carries the Bridgewater Canal over the Manchester Ship Canal.
 This 234 foot aqueduct rotates out of the way to allow large ships to pass on the Ship Canal below.
 See Martin Clark's Barton Swing Aqueduct for photos and more information.